BeardScript/big-brother/README.md

 # BigBrother
-A javascript observer inspired by Vue.js watcher, which evaluates an expression and fires a callback when its value changes.
+A javascript watcher, which evaluates an expression and fires a callback when its value changes.

 This lightweight and programmer friendly module, written entirely in typescript, will allow you to keep track of value changes in an expression.
 It does not depend on any framework or library so you can easily integrate it into any node.js project.